Turquoise Stone: A North Star Gem

 Turquoise has long held a special place in the beliefs of Native Americans, especially those cultures indigenous to the turquoise-rich Southwest.
 While Native Americans admired turquoise for its beauty, they also venerated it for its spiritual, religious, and ritualistic significance.

-Some cultures considered turquoise a part of the sky that had fallen to Earth; its blue-green colors symbolized the connection of Earth with sky, and body with spirit.
+Some cultures considered turquoise stone to be a part of the sky that had fallen to Earth; its blue-green colors symbolized the connection of Earth with sky, and body with spirit.
 In Navajo and Hopi creation legends, turquoise represents sky, water, bountiful harvests, health, and protection.

 It is also an element in Zuni rituals and Navajo rain ceremonies.
 Apaches linked turquoise to rain at the end of rainbow and attached bits of the stone to their bows in the belief that it guided their arrows.